 In a typical year there are around 390 single study bedrooms available for undergraduates, just over 180 of which are en-suite.
 These are located in a range of different buildings from some of the first at LMH, built at the turn of the 20th century, to the more recent Pipe Partridge buildings opened in 2010.
 The study bedrooms themselves have a range of styles.

-Some courses will have exams or other assessments arranged by the department wich are outside the dates we normally offer accommodation, in 9th and 10th week of each term - please check your exam schedule before booking flights or planning holidays.
-Students affected by this may stay in their term-time room until the day after their last exam, without further charge.
+Some courses will have exams or other assessments arranged by the department which are outside the dates we normally offer accommodation, in 9th and 10th week of each term - please check your exam schedule before booking flights or planning holidays.
+Students affected by this may stay in their term-time room until the morning after their last exam, without further charge.

 Lockable storage is available in most rooms and in other communal storage spaces so that you can leave some belongings at LMH over the vacations.

 Students are required to be in College during 'full term' (Weeks 1 to 8) and to arrive by 1pm on the Wednesday in the week before full term (0th week - pronounced 'noughth week') for tutor meetings and collections (College examinations).
 New students will start on the Monday of 0th week in their first term for the Induction week, and thereafter should arrive by 1pm on the Wednesday of 0th week at the latest.
 Term dates for current and future academic years can be found on http://www.ox.ac.uk/about/facts-and-figures/dates-of-term.